mrshmllow/wire/doc/guide/hive-default.md

 ## Introduction

 At the top level of a hive wire reserves the `defaults` attribute.
-Its applied to every node.
+It's applied to every node.

 ::: warning